Nikon D600 vs Panasonic GH4

 The Nikon D600 and the Panasonic Lumix DMC-GH4 are two enthusiast cameras that were announced, respectively, in September 2012 and February 2014.
 The D600 is a DSLR, while the GH4 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (D600) and a Four Thirds (GH4) sensor.
-The Nikon has a resolution of 24.2 megapixel, whereas the Panasonic provides 15.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Nikon has a resolution of 24.2 megapixels, whereas the Panasonic provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Nikon D600 vs Panasonic GH4

-The side-by-side display below illustrates the physical size and weight of the Nikon D600 and the Panasonic GH4.
+The physical size and weight of the Nikon D600 and the Panasonic GH4 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D600 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH4 is notably smaller (22 percent) than the Nikon D600.
 Moreover, the GH4 is markedly lighter (34 percent) than the D600.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.